CraftTweaker/CraftTweaker/readme.md

 ## Maven

-Every push to this repository is built and published to the [BlameJared](https://maven.blamejared.com) maven, to use this builds in your project, simply use the following code in your build.gradle
+Every push to this repository is built and published to the [BlameJared](https://maven.blamejared.com) maven, to use these builds in your project, simply add the following code in your build.gradle

 ```gradle
 repositories {